danfuzz/lactoserv/doc/configuration/2-common-configuration.md

   exhausted.
 The rate must be positive.
 * `maxBurst` &mdash; The maximum allowed "burst" of tokens before rate limiting takes effect.
 Minimum value `1`.
+* `maxQueue` &mdash; Optional maximum possible size of the wait queue, in tokens, or `null` for no limit.
+Minimum value `1`.
+This is the number of tokens that are allowed to be queued up for a grant, when there is insufficient burst capacity to satisfy all active clients.
+Attempts to queue up more result in token denials (e.g., network connections closed instead of sending bytes).
+Defaults to `null`.
 * `maxQueueGrant` &mdash; Optional maximum possible size of a grant given to a requester in the wait queue, in tokens.
 Minimum value `1`.
 If not specified, it is the same as the `maxBurst`. **Note:** This configuration is only used by _some_ rate limiters.
-* `maxQueue` &mdash; Optional maximum possible size of the wait queue, in tokens.
-Minimum value `1`.
-This is the number of tokens that are allowed to be queued up for a grant, when there is insufficient burst capacity to satisfy all active clients.
-Attempts to queue up more result in token denials (e.g., network connections closed instead of sending bytes).

 ```js
 import { SomeSortOfRateLimiter } from '@lactoserv/webapp-builtins';